thesofproject/sof/zephyr/test/userspace/README.md

    - Test Zephyr DAI interface, together with SOF DMA wrapper from a user thread.
 Mimics the call flows done in sof/src/audio/dai-zephyr.c.
 Use cavstool.py as host runner.
+- test_mailbox.c
+   - Test use of sof/mailbox.h interface from a Zephyr user thread.

 Building for Intel Panther Lake:
 ./scripts/xtensa-build-zephyr.py --cmake-args=-DCONFIG_SOF_BOOT_TEST_STANDALONE=y \